NickMus/ascii-painter/README.md

 ASCii-Painter

-This is an example of a simple web application that is capable of processing user files or video received from a web camera.
+This is an example of a simple web application that is capable of processing user files or video received from a web camera written in Java.

 By default applicition starts on port :8080.